jkindwall/TableDriver.NET/README.md

 - != (not equeal)
 - ^= (starts with)
 - *= (contains)

-### Support duplicate headers
-This will likely be addressed by appending some sort of index to all headers past the first one with identical text.
-Something like "Name", "Name-1", "Name-2".

 ### Table contents verification.
 I'd like to implement some sort of method for doing mass verification of part or all of the data in a table.
 The tricky part is figuring out the best way to communicate the verification results.